Now Available: Notion-like editor templateNotion-style editor for Tiptap Cloud

 React

-Create a react project (optional)
+Create a React project (optional)

-Let’s start with a fresh React project called my-tiptap-project.
+Start with a fresh React project called my-tiptap-project.
 Vite will set up everything we need.

 # create a project with npm